AUO Corporation

-AUO Corporation (AUO; 友達光電) is a Taiwanese company that specialises in optoelectronic solutions.
+AUO Corporation (AUO; 友達光電) is a Taiwanese company that specialises in optoelectronics.
 It was formed in September 2001 by the merger of Acer Display Technology, Inc. (the predecessor of AUO, established in 1996) and Unipac Optoelectronics Corporation.
-AUO offers display panel products and solutions, and in recent years expanded its business to smart retail, smart transportation, general health, solar energy, circular economy and smart manufacturing service.
+AUO offers display panels, and in recent years expanded its business to smart retail, smart transportation, general health, solar energy, circular economy and smart manufacturing service.